Ticketek

 Ticketek is an Australian event ticketing company.
-Founded in 1979, the company is owned by TEG Pty Ltd with its headquarters in Sydney and operates ticketing operations for entertainment and sporting events in Australia and New Zealand.
-There are companies using the name Ticketek in other countries however these are not a part of the Ticketek Australia/NZ operations but are a part of Ticketek Pty Ltd/Softix Pty Ltd.
+Founded in 1990, the company is owned by TEG Pty Ltd with its headquarters in Sydney.
+It operates ticketing operations for entertainment and sporting events in Australia and New Zealand.

+Other companies use the name Ticketek in other countries.
+They are unrelated to Ticketek Australia/NZ operations but are a part of Ticketek Pty Ltd/Softix Pty Ltd.

 Ticketek Pty Ltd sell the Softix premium ticketing software created by Softix Pty Ltd (a subsidiary of Ticketek) to other countries.
 Ticketek Pty Ltd also own the simplified ticket management company Eventopia.

-Ticketek was part of PBL's Consolidated Press Holdings until it was sold to PBL's internet arm ecorp, in 1999, two years after introducing online ticketing in Australia.
-Ticketek was ecorp's major source of profits.
+History

 Ticketek was originally called Best Available Seating Service (Queensland) Pty Ltd (BASS).
-It was one of at least three Australian Best Available Seating Service operations (which originated from the Bay Area Seating Service (BASS) of San Francisco, USA), the others being BASS (owned by the Adelaide Festival Centre Trust and still operating) and BASS Victoria owned by the Victorian Government under the auspices of the Victorian Arts Centre Trust until it was partially, then completely, bought out by Ticketmaster.
+It was one of at least three Australian operations with similar names (all of which originated from the Bay Area Seating Service (BASS) of San Francisco, USA).
+The others were BASS (owned by the Adelaide Festival Centre Trust and still operating) and BASS Victoria owned by the Victorian Government under the auspices of the Victorian Arts Centre Trust until it was bought out by Ticketmaster.

+Ticketek was owned by Publishing and Broadcasting Limited's Consolidated Press Holdings until it was sold to PBL's internet arm ecorp, in 1999, two years after introducing online ticketing in Australia.
+Ticketek was ecorp's major source of profit.

 In November 2000, Ticketek formed a Hong Kong company called Ticketek Hong Kong in a joint venture with the Hong Kong Ticketing Alliance.
 In early 2003, ecorp sold its 50% stake in the Hong Kong operation to HKTA, with the venture being renamed Hong Kong Ticketing Limited.

 Ticketek sells around 18 million tickets to over 13,000 events annually.
 The company has ticketing contracts with certain venues such as the Melbourne Cricket Ground, the Sydney Cricket Ground, Sydney Super Dome and the Sydney Entertainment Centre.
 It was the provider of ticketing services for the 2000 Summer Olympics in Sydney.

 Tickets

-Buying Tickets
+Buying tickets

 When an event goes on sale, tickets can be purchased online, by phone, through the app or in person.
 Ticketek operates "outlets" at major shopping centers, some news agencies, pharmacies and other locations.
-These agencies do not accept telephone bookings or enquiries which must be made online or by using the national charge by phone enquiry number, 132 849.
+These agencies do not accept telephone bookings or enquiries which must be made online or by using the national charge by phone enquiry number, 13 28 49.